 The IGCSE is a linear examination, with all external exams taken at the end of Year 11.
-All students should have a Casio Classwiz FX-991ex, a protractor and compasses for all mathematics lessons and examinations.
-The Classwiz can be purchased from the school shop.
+A standard scientific calculator, such as the Casio Fx-83Gt Plus is required in addition to standard mathematic equipment including a 30cm ruler, protractor and compasses for all mathematics lessons and examinations.
+A Casio Class-Wiz is recommended.